bilal2786/web_project_4/README.md

   - The user can edit his profile info by clicking "Edit" button & save his info
   - The user can make like to the photo by clicking the "Like" button
   - The user can add cards by insert title & url of the photo !
   - The user can delete cards by cliking the "delete" button !
+-Popup form Features:
+  -The popup can be closed by clicking outside of it or "Escape" key press!
+  - All the forms checking for the validation and inform the  user about it with default messages! (done with pure JS)

 ---

 ## Future features

-- Adding images
 - Editing profile photo
-- The user could add "Like" to Image

 ---